 Science comes to life for all ages at the Science Museum (image © Thinkstock.com)

 A huge, family-friendly museum dedicated to science, technology and medical achievements.
 There's a Red Arrows 3D flight simulator and an IMAX theatre showing 3D science films, while permanent galleries include Making the Modern World, with Stephenson's Rocket and the Apollo 10 command module.
-The Clockmakers' Museum has more than 1,000 timepieces and the new Mission to Mercury exhibition displays a life-size model of BepiColombo, the European Space Agency’s first craft designed to reach Mercury.
+The Clockmakers' Museum has more than 1,000 timepieces and the new Wellcome Galleries claim to contain the most significant medical collection in the world, including Fleming's penicillin mould and the world's first MRI scanner.
 Daily 10am-6pm; adult-only Lates programme last Wed of every month, 6.45pm-10pm.
 Admission free; charges for special exhibitions.

 To 23 Feb 2020: Top Secret: From Ciphers to Cyber Security.
 Looking at more than 100 years of security technology, curated in collaboration with the UK government's Intelligence agency, GCHQ.